Virtual-Carrier-Strike-Group-Three/Operation-Citadel-Curtain/Docs/Situation.md

 #### (b) Commander’s Intent

-1. **Purpose.**  We must ensure regional stability and enable UAE and Oman to maintain its sovereignty to protect the national interest in the theater.
+1. **Purpose.**  We must ensure regional stability and enable Georgia to maintain its sovereignty to protect the national interest in the theater.
-2. **Key Task.**  Blockade Iranian forces along the coasts of UAE and Oman from claiming any further Emirati or Omani territory.
-Protect key bed down locations in UAE/Oman.
-Contain all anti-coalition forces within UAE/Oman.
-Defeat Iranian military and paramilitary forces.
+2. **Key Task.**  Halt Russian forces along Georgian borders from claiming any further Georgian territory.
+Protect key bed down locations in Georgia.
+Contain all anti-coalition forces within Georgia.
+Defeat Russian military and paramilitary forces.
-3. **Endstate.**  International borders restored, organized Iranian and anti-coalition forces defeated, and coalition forces in position to hand off responsibility of SASO to an UN-designated force.
+3. **Endstate.**  International borders restored, organized Russian and anti-coalition forces defeated, and coalition forces in position to hand off responsibility of SASO to an UN designated force.